mlx-graphs/mlx-graphs/docs/source/tutorials/quickstart.rst

 Quickstart
 ============

-Here is a short introduction of ``mlx-graphs``, starting from building simple graphs to training a first GNN model.
+Here is a short introduction to ``mlx-graphs``, starting from building a simple graph to training a first GNN model.

 We'll cover the following topics: